bokulich-lab/moshpit-docs/_sources/chapters/02_mag_reconstruction/reconstruction.md

     --o-contigs ./cache:contigs \
     --verbose
 ```
-- Alternatively, you can also use `qiime assembly assemble-spades` to assemble contigs with SPAdes.
+- Alternatively, you can also use `mosh assembly assemble-spades` to assemble contigs with SPAdes.

 ## Contig QC with QUAST
 Once the reads are assembled into contigs, we can use QUAST to evaluate the quality of our assembly.
 There are many